MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/download-authenticator-laptop.png" alt-text="Screenshot that gives users an option to download Authenticator.":::

-1. You will now be prompted to navigate to the Authenticator app and create your passkey there.
-Open the Authenticator and if need be, go through the privacy screens.
+1. You're prompted to open the Authenticator app and create your passkey there.
+Open Authenticator and go through the privacy screens as needed.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/complete-setup-authenticator.png" alt-text="Screenshot of wizard to complete the passkey setup in Authenticator.":::

 1. Add your account in Authenticator on your iOS device.
 If you just downloaded Authenticator, you can tap **Add work or school account** near the bottom of your iOS device.
 If already using Authenticator, tap **+** in the upper right corner of the app and then tap on **Add work or school account**.